Our case managers can answer your questions and connect you to an attorney.

 This evidence may include:

-A medical malpractice attorney can collect this and other evidence to help prove your case.
+A medical malpractice attorney in our network may be able to collect this and other evidence to help prove your case.

 If your medical malpractice lawsuit is successful, you will receive monetary compensation from the hospital and/or medical staff responsible for your injuries.